ibm-cloud-docs/Cloudant/tutorials/create_dedicated_hardware_plan.md

 For more information about the fields included in the service credentials, see the [IAM guide](/docs/services/Cloudant?topic=cloudant-ibm-cloud-identity-and-access-management-iam-#ibm-cloud-identity-and-access-management-iam-).

-The basic command format to create credentials for a service instance within {{site.data.keyword.cloud_notm}} is as follows:
+You can use the basic command format to create credentials for a service instance within {{site.data.keyword.cloud_notm}}:

 ```sh
 ibmcloud resource service-key-create NAME ROLE_NAME --instance-name SERVICE_INSTANCE_NAME [-p '{"service-endpoints":"internal"}]